Call for Nominations and Nominations Guidelines

 Any tenured or tenure-track UHM faculty involved in mentoring undergraduate students conducting research or creative work projects who is not a previous recipient of this award.

-The review committee will consider the following evaluation factors when reviewing both the student nominations and the faculty applications:
+The review committee will consider the following evaluation factors when reviewing both the student nominations and the faculty applications (see the evaluation rubric here):

 - Evidence of dedicated and sustained excellence in faculty mentoring of undergraduate students in research and creative work endeavors.